dejanu/linux/README.md

 - Files are files, devices drivers are files, directories, system configuration, kernel parameters, and... even processes are all represented as files on the filesystem.
 - Main advantage of Everything is a file design, is that the same tools that can be used for files can also interact with other devices (network or pipes) or entities (processes)
-- Everything, whether a plain-text file (for example,` /etc/hosts`), a block or character special device driver (for example, `/dev/sda`), or kernel state and configuration (for example, `/proc/cpuinfo`) is represented as a file.
+- Everything, whether a plain-text file (e.g.,`/etc/hosts`), a block or character special device driver (for example, `/dev/sda`), or kernel state and configuration (for example, `/proc/cpuinfo`) is represented as a file.

 ```bash
 # let's check how my shell was started, using the PID of the current process, and leveraging everything is a file design